Student Testimonials

 The Spirit is moving in this campus and to be in the midst of it has been a privileged blessing.”

-Current Asbury Seminary Student
+— Current Asbury Theological Seminary Student

 In the last year, my family has been extremely blessed to have moved to Wilmore, Ky and begin attending Asbury Theological Seminary.
 We were immediately welcomed with joy and hospitality by neighbors and staff members.
 The transition wasn’t nearly as hard as it would have been without these loving people being here for us, helping us to settle in and feel loved so quickly.

 The community of believers has allowed us to develop friendships and live in fellowship that was lacking in our lives before we got here.
 We have already grown and seen a difference in our marriage and our children’s lives in just these last nine months.
 The staff of the community formation team and the faculty have walked in humility and love and have offered much more than we’ve expected.
 We are very grateful to be here and blessed that God opened the door to Asbury.
-I am learning so much about ministry at the Seminary that I am convinced I will be well prepared for what God has for me when it is time for the next season. — Current Asbury Seminary Student – Fall ’18
+I am learning so much about ministry at the Seminary that I am convinced I will be well prepared for what God has for me when it is time for the next season. — Current Asbury Theological Seminary Student – Fall ’18

 Why do seminary as a residential student?